 Collecting customer feedback is just the start of a CX program – you need to be able to take that data and turn it into improvements and actions that make a real difference in the business.

 Here are a few things you need to get right in order to go from big data to useful data.

 CX data is nothing without the people delivering the experience to the customer.
-For example, say you find that by reducing call resolution time (CRT) in your call center, you can cut customer churn by 5% – the CX team isn’t going to be on the phone with customers, so you need to bring your call center team on the journey with you.
+For example, say you find that by reducing call resolution time (CRT) in your call centre, you can cut customer churn by 5% – the CX team isn’t going to be on the phone with customers, so you need to bring your call centre team on the journey with you.

 Transparency is key here – by giving people throughout the business access to the metrics that matter to them, you can show them how they impact the customer experience.
 That way, when you need to call on them, they’ll understand how the initiative will benefit them.

-To go back to our call center example, you could work with managers in the call center to incentivize staff to reduce complaint handling times.
+To go back to our call centre example, you could work with managers in the call centre to incentivise staff to reduce complaint handling times.
 Then they could track how the team is performing and see their impact on churn, demonstrating the effect of the initiative in real-time.